turingschool/gear-up/Mod1_Week5_Caucusing.md

 ## Opening Activity

-Meet in Clarke with all FE and BE students.
 Explain rationale for racial caucusing.

 "White people and people of color each have work to do separately and together.
 Caucuses provide spaces for people to work within their own racial/ethnic groups.
 For people of color, a caucus is a place to work with their peers on their experiences of internalized racism, for healing and to work on liberation.For white people, a caucus provides time and space to work explicitly and intentionally on understanding white culture and white privilege and to increase one’s critical analysis around these concepts.
 A white caucus also puts the onus on white people to teach each other about these ideas, rather than constantly relying on people of color to teach them.